My Account / Billing

 What states are not participating with NMVTIS?

-Currently all 50 states are involved with NMVTIS at various levels of participation, representing nearly 90 percent of vehicles on the road.
+Currently all 50 states are involved with NMVTIS at various levels of participation, representing over 96 percent of vehicles on the road.
 (View NMVTIS participation map.)

 Some states participate fully with NMVTIS (provide data to the system as well as make title inquiries before issuing new titles.)
 Other states provide data only or are developing the capacity to participate fully with NMVTIS.
-The following state are still in development, but are expected to be in accordance in the near future: Washington DC, HI, KS, MI, MS, OR, RI, VT.
+The following state are still in development, but are expected to be in accordance in the near future: The District of Columbia, Hawaii, Kansas, Mississippi, Oregon, Rhode Island & Vermont.

 Does instaVIN® have vehicle history reports for Classic Cars?

 instaVIN® does provide reports on Classic Cars (vehicles older than 1981 with fewer than 17 character VINs) by means of NMVTIS & other data sources, however each state DMV varies as to how far back their vehicle records extend.
 NMVTIS provides the current state of title & last date for Classic Cars, additional title events are included where available.
 If instaVIN® is unable to produce any data on a Classic Car, an alert message appears & you will not be charged for a report.

 Does instaVIN® have vehicle history reports for Motorcycles, Powersports, Heavy Trucks, Motorhomes & RVs?